Get cashback at shops like Primark and Argos to bring down your phone bill.

 How do you redeem Airtime Rewards?

-In theory, it’s very easy.
+It’s very easy.
 You simply hit the rewards tab on the app, select the amount and hit redeem.
 The money will be sent to your phone network and knocked off your bill.
 This should take just 24 hours though in my experience it can sometimes take longer.

 Though check out the sign-up bonus at the bottom of this article to get you started with £1.50 credit, and there are frequent bonus offers (eg £2 back when you spend £10) which I’ll list on my Airtime Rewards promo codes page.

 What retailers are on Airtime Rewards?

 The big names are Argos, Boots and Primark, but there are dozens more you’ll know.
 Some, such as Waitrose and Morrisons, have been paused since the pandemic began but the app promises they’ll return.

 There are new retailers added all the time and if you sign up for emails you’ll be told when this happens – though not if one leaves the app.